stratisproject/Breeze/Breeze.Documentation/ApiSpecification.md

 GET /wallet/sensitive - Displays sensitive information on the wallet GET /wallet/status - Displays dynamic information on the wallet POST /wallet/create - Creates the wallet
-GET /wallet/load - Loads the wallet and starts syncing POST /wallet/recover - Recovers the wallet
+Post /wallet/load - Loads the wallet and starts syncing POST /wallet/recover - Recovers the wallet
 DELETE /wallet - Deletes the wallet
 ```